-Measure Description Stake- holders Consequences Contribution to Ambition/ Time (years) Pillar feedback loop M79 Feedback loop Enable easy feedback on discrepancies between provided data and information and the real-life state.
-A Single point of contact (SPoC) can be contacted by the users of the data to report any data issues and the SPoC will respond and act accordingly.
+Measure Description Stake- holders Consequences Contribution to Ambition/ Time (years) Pillar Feedback loop M79 Feedback loop Enable easy feedback on discrepancies between provided data and information and the real-life state.
+A single point of contact (SPoC) can be contacted by the users of the data to report any data issues and the SPoC will respond and act accordingly.
 A feedback loop to the different levels of users is recommended.
-FA S Ports VTM LSP VOp Sk Technical: Create a service (e.g. on the EuRIS portal) for users to give feedback on the provided information.
+FA S Ports VTM LSP VOp Sk Technical: Create a service for users to give feedback on the provided information.
 A single point of contact (SPoC) per national data provider for EuRIS.
-Operational: users indicate when data quality deficiencies occur, Provide routing to (expert) resources who are available to fix the issues and provide status feedback to issue reporter Financial: € Organisational: SuAc Economical transport basic 0-5 CIS, Smart Shipping Information hub FuRIS M89 Implementation of a reference data support service (Reference) Data Support Service - EuRIS as buffer/cache.
+Operational: Users indicate when data quality deficiencies occur.
+Provide routing to (expert) resources who are available to fix the issues and provide status feedback to issue reporter.
+Financial: € Organisational: SuAc Economical transport basic 0-5 CIS, Smart Shipping Information hub FuRIS M89 Implementation of a reference data support service (Reference) Data Support Service - EuRIS as buffer/cache.
 Provision of unambiguous reference data for common sections.
-DG Move could foster such implementations (provide financial and other incentives) FA S Technical: Implementation of interface with ERDMS and synchronisation of data from EuRIS.
-Provide unambiguous reference data for common sections (jointly provided by competent authorities) Operational: reduction of administrative burden of EuRIS partner organisations Financial: € Organisational: SuAc Economical transport basic 0-5 CIS maintenance M92 Maintenance, harmonisation and synchronisation of reference data Improve the maintenance, harmonisation and synchronisation of reference data, by means of e.g.: Harmonisation of reference data where feasible, otherwise linking of code tables Implementation of services and procedures for the synchro- nisation of reference data across all applications and services involved Improve NtS regarding: Timeliness, Completeness, Accuracy Maintaining data quality should be obtained by cooperation and by offering help by DG MOVE to the Member States.
-FA L Ports SWS oA Technical: National and international implementation of linking and synchronization services Operational: Streamline processes.
-Reduce the number of reference databases to one (1) Financial: €€ Organisational: Project-Programme Safety, Economical transport, Reliability of supply basic interim 0-5 5-10 Synchro- modality, CIS RIS.net M86 Continue elaboration of RIS.net Potentially make RIS.net an official standard and implementa- tion of RIS.net in a future European project.
-Replacing the RIS Index can have a huge impact on the RIS Technical Services and most, if not all, RIS Operational Services.
-Sufficient time and funding should be made available to further elaborate RIS-Net with the help of, at least, the CESNI/TI work- ing groups and the IEHG, for example in a follow-up project of RIS COMEX FA L Technical: elaborate, amend, finalise RIS.net specification and provide it to EuRIS maintenance provider and CESNI Operational: after first elaboration of data according to RIS. net the update work is a standard task Financial: €€ Organisational: Project Economical transport basic 0-5 CIS RIS.net M87 Implement RIS. net RIS.net should be the future data model in IWT.
+DG Move could foster such implementations (provide financial and other incentives).
+FA S Technical: Implementation of interface with ERDMS and synchronisation of data from EuRIS.
+Provide unambiguous reference data for common sections (jointly provided by competent authorities).
+Operational: Reduction of administrative burden of EuRIS partner organisations.
+Financial: € Organisational: SuAc Economical transport basic 0-5 CIS Maintenance M92 Maintenance, harmonisation and synchronisation of reference data Improve the maintenance, harmonisation and synchronisation of reference data, by means of e.g.: - harmonisation of reference data where feasible, otherwise linking of code tables - implementation of services and procedures for the synchro- nisation of reference data across all applications and services involved Improve NtS regarding: timeliness, completeness, accuracy.
+Maintaining data quality should be obtained by cooperation to safeguard the responsibilities.
+FA L Ports SWS OA Technical: National and international implementation of linking and synchronization services.
+Operational: Streamline processes.
+Reduce the number of reference databases to one (1).
+Financial: €€ Organisational: Project-Programme Safety, Economical transport, Reliability of supply basic interim 0-5 5-10 Synchro- modality, CIS RIS.net M86 Continue elaboration of RIS.net Potentially make RIS.net an official standard and implementa- tion of RIS.net in a future European project.
+Replacing the RIS Index can have a huge impact on the RIS Technical Services and most, if not all, RIS operational services.
+Sufficient time and funding should be made available to further elaborate RIS.net with the help of, at least, the CESNI/TI working groups and the IEHG, for example in a follow-up project of RIS COMEX.
+FA L Technical: Elaborate, amend, finalise RIS.net specification and provide it to EuRIS maintenance provider and CESNI.
+Operational: After first elaboration of data according to RIS.net the update work is a standard task.
+Financial: €€ Organisational: Project Economical transport basic 0-5 CIS RIS.net M87 Implement RIS. net RIS.net should be the future data model in IWT.
 It should con- sider the information in the IHO Geospatial Information Registry, the Maritime Resource Name and the need of TENtec.
-It has also to be considered as a possible future part of ES-RIS 2029/1 to specify the requirements stipulated in the RIS Direc- tive for Member States to publish data facilitating route- and voyage planning FA M L Technical: Technical: Finalise, amend and implement data model in EuRIS + all partners provide data according to RIS.net Standardisation: Provide results to CESNI and put it into a standard Operational: after first elaboration of data according to RIS. net the update work is a standard task Financial: €€ Organisational: Project Economical transport interim 0-5 5-10 CIS
+It has also to be considered as a possible future part of ES-RIS 2029/1 to specify the requirements stipulated in the RIS Direc- tive for Member States to publish data facilitating route- and voyage planning.
+FA M L Technical: Finalise, amend and implement data model in EuRIS. + All partners provide data according to RIS.net.
+Standardisation: Provide results to CESNI and put it into a standard.
+Operational: After first elaboration of data according to RIS.net the update work is a standard task.
+Financial: €€ Organisational: Project Economical transport interim 0-5 5-10 CIS